run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_workspace_delete.md

 ```
   -h, --help             help for delete
-      --name string      The name of the workload
-      --project string   Specify the project to which the command applies.
+  -p, --project string   Specify the project to which the command applies.
 By default, commands apply to the default project.
 To change the default project use ‘runai config project <project name>’
-      --uuid string      The UUID of the workload
+  -u, --uuid string      The UUID of the workload
 ```

 ### Options inherited from parent commands